inj-src/PrecisionPass/README.md

 # PrecisionPass
-An integrated system for CV based check in.
+An integrated orchestration of CV-based Presence Tracking System.